rdsza/ManifoldEM/tutorial/README.md

 > print(f"In cluster1, the PD with the most images is {cluster1[top_PD_cluster1]} with {prds.occupancy[cluster1[top_PD_cluster1]]} images.")
 ```

 Which will give you "In cluster1, the PD with the most images is 45 with 450 images." - So now we can look at `PrD_46/psi_1.gif`.
-If you look at this gif you can see it is moving down, while the other is moving up, so we will this define them has anchor nodes with opposite senses as follows:
+If you look at this gif you can see the 'arms' are moving down, while in the first movie they are moving up, so we will this define them as anchor nodes with opposite senses as follows:

 ```
 from ManifoldEM.data_store import Anchor, Sense